SMARTProtocols/SMARTProtocols.github.io/README.md

 # SMARTProtocols.github.io
-Web site for the SMART Protocols Project.
+Web site for the SMART Protocols Project